OlivierLD/raspberry-coffee/Processing/README.md

 [Processing](http://processing.org) is a framework that considerably simplifies Java development.

-> See how to install it on the Raspberry PI [here](https://www.raspberrypi.org/blog/now-available-for-download-processing/).
+> See how to install it on the Raspberry Pi [here](https://www.raspberrypi.org/blog/now-available-for-download-processing/).

 It seems to be compatible with the projects of this repository.